-While providing a strong foundation for the institution's future development, this Educational Master Plan is also a "living document," which can be updated to respond appropriately to any significant environmental changes on the horizon for our state, region, and communities.
-Therefore, this plan not only establishes a clear, navigable course for the College's future, but also affords the institutional flexibility required to provide consistently excellent instruction, intensive support systems, successful course and program completion, and opportunities to transfer to four-year colleges and universities, or launch careers in high-demand fields.
+While providing a strong foundation for the institution's future development, this Educational Master Plan is also a "living document," which can be updated to respond appropriately to any significant environmental changes that are on the horizon for our state, region, and communities. as conditions will allow for the institutional flexibility needed.
+Therefore, this plan not only establishes a clear, navigable course for the College's future, but also affords the institution the flexibility required to provide students with consistently excellent instruction, intensive support systems, successful course and program completion, and opportunities to transfer to four-year colleges and universities, or launch careers in high-demand fields.